 Finding the right building blocks for this new life was one thing – but giving them their freedom was an even greater challenge.
 Theo’s love of theatre, coupled with his passion for artificial intelligence convinced him he could make his vehicles walk by themselves – but how?

 “When I started this I didn’t know how to move the thing – rolling, gliding – then I came up with the idea of legs – to walk on the beach – that’s what you want.”

 Theo got to work.
 If the vehicle was to move, it would require long legs which could stride, a body that remained stable and feet that wouldn’t sink in the sand.

 But despite the brilliance of Dr Frankenstein’s – sorry Theo’s – design – it had one potential major flaw: if the wind disappeared, the beast would indeed be stranded…

-So Theo got to work and designed them a wind stomach .
+So Theo got to work on his odd art project and designed them a wind stomach .

 “The wings on top they pump air into lemonade bottles to a high pressure –and they can use this to survive the wind silences on the beach.”

 But what if Theo’s self-animating creatures wander towards danger – the sea, for example?
 Well clever old Theo has thought of that too.
 He gave the creatures water sensitive antenna.
 “The water feeler sucks in air all the time – as soon as it arrives in the sea and sucks in the water and feels the resistance of the water and a switch goes over and the animal knows it is in the sea and they should run out the sea again.”

 Theo’s dream of creating a new form of Artificial Intelligence would appear to close to becoming reality – who needs cloning when you have plastic tubes and a shed on the beach?